vehicle-lang/vehicle/doc/source/verification.rst

     Set which verifier should be used to perform the specification.
     At the moment the only supported option is :code:`Marabou`.

+.. option:: --verifierLocation, -l

+    Location of the executable for the verifier.
+If not provided, then Vehicle will search for the executable in the ``PATH`` environment variable.

 .. option:: --proofCache, -c

     Set the location to write out the proof cache containing the results.